Reviews You Can Rely On

 Our Top Picks

-By Sam Schild and James Lucas ⋅ Apr 30, 2024
+By Sam Schild and James Lucas ⋅ Jul 15, 2024

 The Best Solar Chargers for 2024

 Looking for the best solar charger for travel, remote work, or powering your backcountry adventures?
 Our gear experts have been testing solar panels for well over a decade.
-We've tested well over 100 different portable solar chargers and best camping solar chargers to help you find the right panel for your next adventure.
+We've tested well over 100 different portable solar chargers and best solar panels for camping to help you find the right panel for your next adventure.
 A solar panel can keep the devices you rely on charged when you're deep in the backcountry, whether that's camping, boondocking, backpacking, or traveling.
 We put each of these chargers through their paces in a myriad of locations and conditions.
 We hit the trails with them on backpacking trips, used them when car camping and working remotely, charged our cell phones on overnight adventures, and brought them with us while traveling by car, van, truck, train, and airplane.
 Whether you're looking for the best solar panel for travel, work, or play, we've compiled this list of the best options for each type of charger.

 If you like getting outside and staying out there as much as we do, you'll love this.
 In addition to our solar reviews, we've also tested the most promising portable chargers to pair with your solar setup.
 You might like our reviews of the best backpacks to find one suitable for carrying on your travels and adventures.
 If you're backpacking, check our list of the best backpacking backpacks for men and the best women's backpacking backpacks.
-If overlanding is more your thing, take a look at the best rooftop tents and these great canopy tents for making your perfect basecamp.
+If overlanding is more your thing, take a look at the best rooftop tents and canopy tents for making your perfect basecamp.
 No matter where your adventures may take you, we can help you stay powered up, and we've rounded up a packing list to help get you there.

 Related: Best Solar Panels for Camping